 Joan has served in the U.S. Army Reserve as a Paralegal Specialist since 2012.
 She also completed a period of active duty service in support of operation Noble Eagle in the Office of the Staff Judge Advocate of the 89th Regional Readiness Command.
 Joan’s volunteer contributions include service with Special Olympics and Big Brothers, Big Sisters.
 Following her first year in law school, Joan spent the summer as an intern for The Honorable Judge Sebelius.

-She is currently serving active duty in the Army at Fort Riley, KS, working as a paralegal for the Office of Soldier’s Counsel.
+She worked in the Army at Fort Riley, KS, working as a paralegal for the Office of Soldier’s Counsel.

 “Kansas is Kansas.
 It’s wind and flat plains; spectacular sunsets and unexpected thunderstorms.
 It’s family and community; hope, and a place to belong.
 There are lots of places that are extraordinary, but there is only one place that is home.”